Car-Thing-Hax-Community/unnamed-superbird-connector/README.md

 https://github.com/Merlin04/superbird-webapp - Lots of communication is handled by the webapp.
 The reconstructed code makes it easy to figure out how to handle messages

 https://github.com/relative/deskthing - Early base for this code

+# Disclaimer
+"Spotify", "Car Thing" and the Spotify logo are registered trademarks or trademarks of Spotify AB.
+Thing Labs is not affiliated with, endorsed by, or sponsored by Spotify AB.
+All other trademarks, service marks, and trade names are the property of their respective owners.